remitly-oss/httpsig-go/README.md

 An implementation of HTTP Message Signatures from [RFC 9421](https://datatracker.ietf.org/doc/rfc9421/).

-HTTP signaturs are a mechanism for signing and verifying HTTP requests and responses.
+HTTP signatures are a mechanism for signing and verifying HTTP requests and responses.

+HTTP signatures can be (or will be able to) used for demonstrating proof-of-posession ([DPoP](https://www.rfc-editor.org/rfc/rfc9449.html)) for [OAuth](https://oauth.net/2/dpop/) bearer tokens.

 ## Supported Features
 The full specification is supported with the exception of the following.
 File a ticket or PR and support will be added